ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 ```

 ## Exploring Baremetal IDE
 Now that we've got a copy of Baremetal IDE, let's take a closer look at all of its files and how it works.
 If you haven’t already, we highly recommend opening your cloned Baremetal IDE folder in a proper editor.
 The ee290 environment contains VSCode preinstalled which can be accessed with the command `code` from the terminal.
-Baremetal IDE is based around [CMake]( https://cmake.org/), a build system that encourages modularity and makes it easy to manage lots of dependencies.
+Baremetal IDE is based around [CMake]( https://cmake.org/), a meta build system that encourages modularity and makes it easy to manage lots of dependencies.
 CMake incredibly powerful, but that power also comes with a good deal of complexity.
 While this lab will attempt to explain the basics, we highly encourage you to explore CMake further as it is one of the most widely used build systems for C/C++ in both embedded and application programming.
 While you are here, you should take some time to get familiar with the directory structure of Baremetal IDE.
 Here’s a quick overview to highlight the key files:

 ### `platform/labchip`
 Within the platform folder, we have a bunch of folders containing chip specific files and information.
 For today, this will be the `labchip` folder.
 Each folder will have at minimum the five following files, though a chip may have more to support other functionality or include chip specific drivers.